 You are responsible for repaying these funds according to the information contained in the promissory note.
-More information about repayment options including loan consolidation, interest rates, monthly payments, deferment, forbearance, and cancellation or to defer repayment of loans for service, and may be found on the U.S. Department of Education’s website.
+More information about repayment options including loan consolidation, interest rates, monthly payments, deferment, forbearance, and cancellation or to defer repayment of loans for service, may be found at studentaid.gov.

-The Federal Direct Stafford Loan - William D. Ford Federal Direct Stafford Loans are provided by the federal government.
+Federal Direct Loans are provided by the federal government.
 The loans are for undergraduate as well as graduate and professional degree students.
-You must complete the financial aid application process (FAFSA) to be eligible and be enrolled a minimum of 6 credits per semester.
+You must complete the financial aid application process (FAFSA) to be eligible and be enrolled for a minimum of 6 credits per semester.

-Interest Rates for Subsidized and Unsubsidized Direct Stafford Loans disbursed on or after July 1, 2015:
+Interest Rates for Subsidized and Unsubsidized Direct Loans disbursed on or after July 1, 2022: